 For the non-sporty types, why not turn your day in the park into a treacherous nature expedition and get the kids to take pictures of all the bugs, plants and flowers they find.
 Then, when you're home, spend some time looking up your discoveries and documenting them in an explorer's scrapbook!

 Similarly, if you're looking after a bigger bunch of kids one day, try setting up a treasure hunt with clues or riddles at each point - they'll love figuring out where to go next.
-This is just as good in the garden as it is in the park, and a great option for an easy children's birthday party!
+This is just as good in the garden as it is in the park, and a great option for an easy children's birthday party.

 2. Get active on the beach

-Pack a frisbee, a kite and a bat and ball to keep the activities flowing, and shell-collecting is a brilliant way of finding arts and crafts materials for another day of fun later in the holidays - just check ahead of time that your beach doesn't mind people taking rocks and shells home!
+Pack a frisbee, a kite and a bat and ball to keep the activities flowing, and shell-collecting is a brilliant way of finding arts and crafts materials for another day of fun later in the holidays - just check ahead of time that your beach doesn't mind people taking rocks and shells home.

 3. Say 'hi' to the animals on a farm

 With cute animals to pet and larger animals to feed, it's no surprise kids love visiting a farm.
-And luckily, a handful of them up and down the UK are free.

 Mudchute Park and Farm in London has 32 acres of paddocks and fields right in the heart of the hectic capital, with everything from goats to alpacas and plenty of play areas.
 There's also The Garden House and Land in Stockport: a community-run farm open to the public 7 days a week, with animal petting opportunities and a stunning woodland walk trail.
 The kids will love playing in the outdoor play areas and watching the cows being milked, too.